-- General securities markets movements;

-- Changes in the financial condition of an issuer or a sector;

-- Changes in perceptions about an issuer or a sector;

-- Interest rates and inflation;

-- Governmental policies and litigation; and

-• Purchases and sales of securities by a trust.
+- General securities markets movements; - Changes in the financial condition of an issuer or a sector; - Changes in perceptions about an issuer or a sector; - Interest rates and inflation; - Governmental policies and litigation; and - Purchases and sales of securities by a trust.

 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trusts.
 Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
-The complete economic impacts of COVID-19 are not yet fully known.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
+For example, the ongoing conflicts in the Ukraine and Gaza, the outbreak of the coronavirus disease, and federal regulatory restrictions on U.S. corporate issuer investments in China and Russia have all recently affected issuers and markets.
+The complete economic impact of any such future event may be difficult or impossible to predict.

 Even though we carefully supervise your portfolio, you should remember that we do not manage your portfolio.
 Your trust will not sell a security solely because the market value falls as is possible in a managed fund.
 Closed-End Fund risk.
-The Diversified Income Wave Trust and National Municipal Trust invest in Closed-End Funds.
+The trusts invest in Closed-End Funds.
 Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.

 Shares of Closed-End Funds frequently trade at a discount from their net asset value in the secondary market.
 This risk is separate and distinct from the risk that the net asset value of Closed-End Fund shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
+If your trust has to sell a Closed-End Fund when it is trading at a discount, the trust will receive a price that is less than the Closed-End Fund's net asset value.